graphprotocol/rfcs/README.md

-# rfcs
+# Graph Protocol RFCs and Engineering Plans

-Graph Protocol RFCs and Implementation Plans
+See [https://graphprotocol.github.io/rfcs/] for more information.